mLenehan1/ECE-FinalYearProject/ProjectReport/ImplementationAndTesting/serverimplementation.md

 On the Mopidy server device, the configuration file, found at the location "/etc/mopidy/mopidy.conf" must be modified in order to output audio to the Snapcast server.
-The defualt audio output must be removed, with a new "filesink" output added as follows:
+The default audio output must be removed, with a new "filesink" output added as follows:

 \lstset{